 Head of Region, Academies and Maintained Schools Directorate, Department for Education

-Alex is Head of Region in the Academies and Maintained Schools Directorate at the Department for Education.
-Her team deals with complex casework, particularly on financial viability and governance, and provides advice on compliance for open academies based in Northwest London and the South-Central area.
-Alex has worked in the Department for Education for the past 10 years, mainly on the academies programme, and has also built experience in areas such as pupil place planning, capital development and funding, and educational improvement.
+Alex is Head of Region in the Schools Financial Support and Oversight Directorate of the ESFA at the Department for Education.
+Her team deals with complex casework, particularly on financial health and financial governance, and provides support and advice on compliance for open academies based in London.
+Alex has worked in the Department for Education for over 10 years, mainly on the academies programme, and has also built experience in areas such as pupil place planning, capital development and funding, and educational improvement.
 She has extensive experience of working with trust leaders to develop, challenge and monitor improvement plans.
 As a civil servant, Alex is guided by values of impartiality, honesty, integrity and objectivity.
 Alex was Chair of Governors at Wingfield Primary School from September 2019 until December 2021.
 She is a local parent and is committed to ensuring the best educational opportunities for our children.

 Programs Director UK portfolio, London & Continental Railways